prof-tallman/csc228/syllabus.md

 ## Tests and Quizzes

 ### Quizzes
-Each reading assignment will be followed by a short quiz that helps to emphasize and reinforce the main ideas.
-All quizzes are open book.
+Reading assignment will be followed by a short, open book quiz that helps to emphasize and reinforce the main ideas.
 Most quizzes will be worth 10 points each, for approximately 300 points.

 ### Midterm Exam
 There is one midterm exam on the topic of historic cryptography.
-The exam will include a variety of questions that include solving puzzles and answering qualitative questions about cryptography.
-Students who complete all of the assignments properly should find the exam fairly straightfoward.
-The midterm is worth 100 points.
+It includes a variety of questions that like solving puzzles and answering questions about cryptography.
+Students who complete all of their assignments properly should find the exam straightfoward.
+The test is worth 100 points.

 ### Final Exam
 The final exam will include all topics covered after the midterm exam.
-Test questions will require students to understand the psychology of fear, basic Biblical concepts about fear and anxiety, and the fundamental concepts of internet security.
-Students will analyze security situations to identify vulnerabilities and evaluate potential countermeasures.
-Students who have completed their homework assignments should not be surprised by any topics contained on the test.
+Questions will require students to understand the psychology of fear, basic Biblical concepts about anxiety, and basic internet security concepts.
+Students will analyze security situations to identify vulnerabilities and evaluate countermeasures.
+Students who have completed their homework assignments should not be surprised by any topics on the test.
 The final is worth 150 points.